hanhee-song/slic/README.md

 #### Channels and Invites

 Users can create channels and invite users to channels.
 Users can also view and join non-private channels.
 Invited users will have the channels added to their sidebar automatically.
+Users can create private channels, which can be joined only through invites and are not visible to others.

 #### Messages